CExA-project/github-actions-runner-manager/README.md

 ## Execution

-The manager can simply run by calling:
+The manager can simply be run by calling:

 ```sh
 ./github_actions_runner_manager.sh <arguments>
 ```

+Like a SysV init script, the manager accepts the subcommands `start`, `stop`, `restart`, and `status`.

 Please check the documentation of the command for more help.